rootzoll/konfetti-app/README.md

 Its an app for neighborhood building thru a community todo list and a playful in-app currency called konfetti.

+Check out our prototype of the app: http://test.konfettiapp.de

+Get updates and more infos on our facebook-page: https://www.facebook.com/konfetti4change

 Android Alpha-Release APK: [DOWNLOAD] (https://github.com/rootzoll/konfetti-app/blob/master/releases/konfetti-alpha-08052016.apk?raw=true)

 ## Concept Notes